What is a Divestiture?

 There are many reasons why a corporation may decide they need to sell an asset, a business unit, or the entire company.
 Some of the most common reasons include:

-- Generate funds – selling a business unit for cash is a source of income without a binding financial obligation.
+Selling a business unit for cash is a source of income without a binding financial obligation.

-- Business survival or stability – sometimes companies face financial difficulties; therefore, instead of closing down or declaring bankruptcy, selling a business unit will provide a solution.
+Sometimes, companies face financial difficulties; therefore, instead of closing down or declaring bankruptcy, selling a business unit will provide a solution.

-- Regulatory agency interference – a court order requires the sale of a business to improve market competition.
+A court order requires the sale of a business to improve market competition.

 How is a divestiture carried out?